eraldoribeiro/myhugoacademicwebsite/UsingHugoAcademicWithGitHub.md

 python3 parse_bib.py -i myrefs.bib
 ```

-To make the script work, I used `python3` and installed the [bibtextparser](https://github.com/sciunto-org/python-bibtexparser) library.
+To run the script, I used `python3` and installed the [bibtextparser](https://github.com/sciunto-org/python-bibtexparser) library.
 To add a new publication, I just need to add a new record to`myrefs.bib` and run `parse_bib.py` on it.
 Then, I call call `deploy.sh` to update the website.